 Each coat is allowed to dry.
 Polyurethane doesn’t like to stick to itself.
 The surface needs to be roughed up to give the next coat something to bite into.
 220 grit sandpaper is used between each coat and the sanding dust is removed with a ShopVac.

-Polycrylic can be brushed, sprayed, or rolled on.
+Polycrylic can be brushed, or sprayed.
 Three coats are recommended.

 Polycrylic is runny.
 This runny consistency can make it difficult to apply on vertical surfaces.
 It’s best to apply thin coats and brush out any drips.
 It also dries quickly so it can be tricky to get a smooth finish on large areas.